 IHO Definition: SEABED AREA.
 A region of the seabed including the material of which it is composed and its physical characteristics.
 Also called nature of bottom, character (or characteristics) of the bottom, or quality of the bottom.
 (Adapted from IHO Dictionary - S-32).

-the bottom.
-(Adapted from IHO Dictionary - S-32).
-S-101 Geo Feature: Seabed Area (SBDARE) Primitives: Point, Curve, Surface
+S-101 Geo Feature: Seabed Area (SBDARE)